shivammathur/setup-php/README.md

 #### `phpts` (optional)

-- Specify to set up thread-safe version of PHP on windows.
+- Specify to set up thread-safe version of PHP on Windows.
 - Accepts `ts` and `nts`.
 - By default, it is set to `nts`.
 - See [thread safe setup](#thread-safe-setup) for more info.